Add visuals to a Power BI report (part 2)

 Change the visualization to an area chart.
 There are many visualization types to choose from - see descriptions of each, tips for best practices, and tutorials for help with deciding which type to use.
 From the Visualizations pane, select the area chart icon .

 Sort the visualization by selecting More actions (...) and choosing Sort by > FiscalMonth.

 Resize the visualization by selecting the visualization, grabbing one of the outline circles and dragging.
 Make it wide enough to eliminate the scrollbar and small enough to give us enough room to add another visualization.

 Add a map visualization that looks at sales by location

-- From the Store table, select Territory.
+From the Store table, select Territory.
+Drag Total Stores into the Size area.
 Power BI recognizes that Territory is a location, and creates a map visualization.